 Bentley - Bentley Mk6 Special

-There were other examples transplanted with a V8 engine by for example Johnard, marketed as the Bentley Donnington (also offered with a 6 cylinder engine), built in the 1970's, with a total of 16 produced.
+There were other examples transplanted with a V8 engine by, for example, Johnard, marketed as the Bentley Donnington (also offered with a 6 cylinder engine), built in the 1970's, with a total of 16 produced.
 The company was started by John Guppy, whose father in the "old days" was a partner of famous Bentley man Don McKenzie in McKenzie - Guppy the Bentley restorers.